Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 Misconception 1: “This only applies if we have EU employees.”

 Incorrect.
 The Act applies when AI outputs affect EU residents — including candidates based in the EU who apply to positions anywhere.
 A U.S. company screening EU-based applicants with an algorithmic scoring tool is within scope.
-Additionally, the Brussels Effect means compliance requirements will flow through your HR tech vendor’s product updates regardless of your candidates’ locations.
+The Brussels Effect also means compliance requirements flow through HR tech vendor product updates regardless of where your candidates are located.

 Misconception 2: “Our vendor is responsible for compliance, not us.”